carlosbc24/knime2model_MD4DSP/README.md

 - **`parsed_xmi_workflows/`**: contains the xmi data from the parsed json data.

-- **`parsers/`**: contains the Python scripts to parse and export data from a KNIME workflow to a json file and from a json file to a MD4DSP workflow.
+- **`mapping/`**: contains the Python scripts to parse and export data from a KNIME workflow to a json file and from a json file to a MD4DSP workflow.

+- **`parsers/`**: contains the Python scripts to parse individual elements using the json data and the data model.

 - **`.gitignore`**: file that contains the files and directories to be ignored by Git.